Today in Hip-Hop: R.I.P. Freaky Tah

 Don’t get me wrong, if you throw “Lights, Camera, Action” on in the club, that shit bangs, but I can’t help but to wonder if it would’ve been hotter with Tah’s signature ad-libs.
 They even went as far as to get some randos to blurt out “I’m sorry Mrs. Jackson” to back-up Cheeks’ vocals on the hook, but it just wasn’t the same.

 The one thing about hip-hop is that we always salute our fallen soldiers.
 The Notorious B.I.G., ’Pac, Eazy-E, Big L, Big Pun, ODB, et al., all deserve to be honored.
 And maybe Freaky Tah, didn’t have the same stature of those aforementioned artists, but he deserves props as well.

 Being a hype-man on a rap track is a lost art, word to Flavor Flav.
-Shit, it’s funny to me that new rap groups don’t even have hype-men anymore.
+It’s funny that new rap groups don’t even have hype-men anymore.
 Well, one thing is for sure, there will never be another Freaky Tah.
 Now pardon me as I throw on “Jeeps, Lex Coups, Bimas and Benz” and do the LB dance!

-Rest in peace.
-Haaaaaaaaaaaa *in my Freaky Tah voice* —Rob Markman, The Deputy!
+Rest in peace, Freaky Tah Haaaaaaaaaaaa *in my Freaky Tah voice* —Rob Markman, The Deputy!

 30 Albums That Will Make You Appreciate Hip-Hop